rohanmahy/ietf-drafts/mahy-dispatch-immi-content/draft-mahy-dispatch-immi-content.md

 The proposed format below, message/immi-disposition-notification is sent by one member of an MLS group to the entire group and can refer to multiple messages.
 There is one IMMI-Disposition line per message, with the disposition of the original message in a parameter.
-As the disposition at the recipient changes, it can be updated in a subsequent notification.
+As the disposition at the recipient changes, the disposition can be updated in a subsequent notification.

 ~~~~~~~
 Content-type: message/cpim